fauna/fauna-jvm/README.md

 # The Official Java Driver for [Fauna](https://fauna.com).

-The Fauna Java driver is a lightweight, open-source wrapper for Fauna’s [HTTP API](https://docs.fauna.com/fauna/current/reference/http/reference/).
+The Fauna Java driver is a lightweight, open-source wrapper for Fauna's [HTTP API](https://docs.fauna.com/fauna/current/reference/http/reference/).
 You can use the driver to run FQL queries and get results from a Java application.